SpiraInc/ouroboros/README.md

 To export to our Adafruit.io dashboard, we created an IFTTT applet that listens for the Particle events and then posts the data to the dashboard.

 This approach is limited by the fact that the IFTTT applet can only be implemented for one specific device.
 Data posting could also be done through implementation in Particle Build, using Adafruit's client/server libraries.
 However we decided to use Adafruit as our quick and basic option, and instead will use D3 on S3 for our primary method of data visualization in the long-term.
+We used the [MetricsGraphics](https://www.metricsgraphicsjs.org/) library, which is built on top of D3.

 ### Creating the S3 bucket